 Ballet Slippers Spa, 576 3rd Avenue // Nail salons are pretty hit or miss in New York, and as two girls who have tested out, like, 95%* of them, we can tell you that this place is the bee’s knees.
 Clean, comfortable, and with a friendly staff, you can’t ask for much more.
 The wino went with gels, the romantic went trendy with a matte finish.

 * This percentage is a gross over-exaggeration, but whatever.
 Just trust us.

 The Morgan Library, 225 Madison Avenue // The Morgan probably isn’t on your radar, but it really should be.
 The space itself is beautiful, and their constant rotation of special exhibits are always perfectly curated.
 Tell us: how amazing does the Pierpont Morgan’s 1906 Library look?!

 The New York Public Library, 5th Avenue at 42nd Street // Though most tourists will wander past the Library en route to Bryant Park or shopping up 5th Ave, a quick peek in the lobby and trip up to the Reading Room is well worth it.
 We’re also just realizing that Murray Hill is quite the neighborhood for book nerds, eh?

 Grand Central Market, 89 E. 42nd St // We don’t know what it is about the market in Grand Central, but it’s borderline magical.
-It’s tucked in between two corridors that lead out onto 42nd Street (or into the Grand Concourse if you’re entering) and if you’re not paying attention, you just might miss it.
+It’s tucked in between two corridors that lead out onto 42nd Street, and if you’re not paying attention, you just might miss it.
 It’s basically what you imagine all markets in New York to be like… until you actually move to New York.
 There’s Murray’s Cheese, a fish counter, tons of amazing looking fruits and vegetables, and a section full of perfectly assembled bouquets.

 the romantic & the wino